 In the middle of Le Piano sits a magnificent grand piano where some of Chicago’s most talented pianists and jazz performers come to play.
 Here you will find a mind-blowing musical experience merging dinner and intimate performances.
-Immersive Live Jazz & Dinner for Two packages now ensure a memorable night of dining, drinking, and the magic of jazz in a truly vivacious venue.
+Immersive Live Jazz & Dinner for Two and Immersive Live Jazz & Cocktails both ensure memorable nights of dining, drinking, and the magic of jazz in a truly vivacious venue.

 Grab tickets to a Drunk Shakespeare show here.